 The Bachelor of Science in Athletic Training Education consists of two components: (1) pre-athletic training education courses and (2) Athletic Training Education Program courses (first, second and third year).
 All students must complete the courses for pre-athletic training education and the Athletic Training Education Program as described in the University catalog.
-The pre-athletic training education courses must be completed and approved by the ATEP Director before a student is eligible for admission to the Athletic Training Education Program.
+The pre-athletic training education courses must be completed and approved by the ATEP director before a student is eligible for admission to the Athletic Training Education Program.
 All students must make formal application to the Athletic Training Education Program and meet all admission requirements.
-Completion of pre-athletic training education courses does not guarantee admission into the Athletic Training Education Program.
-Consult with the Program Director of Athletic Training Education Program.
+Completion of pre-athletic training education Program.
+Consult with the program director of Athletic Training Education Program.